yuanzhibang-tool/TTQM-Docs/en/chart/script.md

     ],
   },
   yAxis: {
-    // targetPath=['yAxis'] corresponding to this node
+    // targetPath=['yAxis'] represents to this node
     type: 'value',
-    // targetPath=['yAxis','type'] corresponding to this node
+    // targetPath=['yAxis','type'] represents to this node
   },
   series: [
-    // targetPath=['series'] corresponding to this node
+    // targetPath=['series'] represents to this node
     {
-      // targetPath=['series', 0] corresponding to this node
+      // targetPath=['series', 0] represents to this node
       data: [
-        // targetPath=['series', 0, 'data'] corresponding to this node
+        // targetPath=['series', 0, 'data'] represents to this node
         120,
-        // targetPath=['series', 0, 'data',0] corresponding to this node
+        // targetPath=['series', 0, 'data',0] represents to this node
         200,
-        // targetPath=['series', 0, 'data',1] corresponding to this node
+        // targetPath=['series', 0, 'data',1] represents to this node
         150, 80, 70, 110, 120,
       ],
       type: 'bar',
-      // targetPath=['series', 0, 'type'] corresponding to this node
+      // targetPath=['series', 0, 'type'] represents to this node
       showBackground: true,
       backgroundStyle: {
         color: 'rgba(180, 180, 180, 0.2)',